sirreal/html-api-debugger/html-api-debugger/readme.txt

 = 2.8 =
 * Silence _doing_it_wrong bookmark notices when providing from HTML context.
+* Adjust doctype info to account for typo fix.

 = 2.7 =
 * Preserve attribute value line breaks in tree views.